rolling-scopes-school/aws/aws-developer/nodejs-aws/02_serving_spa/task.md

 ## Additional (optional) tasks

 ---
-- **30** - `Serverless-finch` and `serverless-single-page-app` plugins are added and configured.
+- **30** - S3 bucket creation, website deployment, CloudFront Distribution and Invalidation added and configured by using AWS CDK.
 The app can be built and deployed by running npm script command.
   _(Link to CloudFront website is provided.
 PR with all changes is submitted in the YOUR OWN frontend repository and its link is provided for review.)_

 NOTE: YOU SHOULD WORK IN YOUR OWN FORKED REPOSITORY, NOT IN COMMON